juanmcloaiza/Pipistrello/docs/README.rst

 Installation
 ------------

-Install $Pipistrello by running:
+Install $project by running:

-    install Pipistrello
+    install project

 Contribute
 ----------

-- Issue Tracker: github.com/$Pipistrello/$Pipistrello/issues
+- Issue Tracker: github.com/$project/$project/issues
-- Source Code: github.com/$Pipistrello/$Pipistrello
+- Source Code: github.com/$project/$project

 Support
 -------

 If you are having issues, please let us know.
-We have a mailing list located at: Pipistrello@google-groups.com
+We have a mailing list located at: project@google-groups.com

 License
 -------

-The Pipistrello is licensed under the BSD license.
+The project is licensed under the BSD license.